meilisearch/documentation/learn/security/tenant_tokens.md

 There are three important parameters to keep in mind when using an SDK to generate a tenant token: **search rules**, **API key**, and **expiration date**.
 Together,  they make the token's payload.

 **Search rules** must be a JSON object specifying the restrictions that will be applied to search requests on a given index.
 It must contain at least one search rule.
-[More information here.](#search-rules)
+[To learn more about search rules, take a look at our tenant token payload reference.](#search-rules)

 As its name indicates, **API key** must be a valid Meilisearch API key.
 A tenant token will have access to the same indexes as the API key used when generating it.
 If no API key is provided, the SDK might be able to infer it automatically.

 **Expiration date** is optional when using an SDK.
-Tokens becomes invalid after their expiration date.
+Tokens become invalid after their expiration date.
 Tokens without an expiration date will expire when their parent API key does.

 You can read more about each element of a tenant token payload in [this guide's final section](#tenant-token-payload-reference).

 ### Using a tenant token with an SDK

-The resulting token can then be sent back to the front-end.
+After creating a token, you can sent it back to the front-end.
 There, you can use it to make queries that will only return results whose `user_id` attribute equals the current user's ID:

 <CodeSamples id="tenant_token_guide_search_sdk_1" />